rerun-modules/jenkins/README.md

 sudo wget
 sudo yum
 </pre>
-... or simply add the user to the "wheel" group and enable carte-blanche.
+... or simply add the user to the "wheel" group and enable carte-blanche access.

 Installation
 ------------